ŇDonŐt You Think He Knows That?Ó

 pony is prone to getting loose from the barn, and takes sick after roaming out

-his parents' fault, either, even though he lashes out at them, too.
+Of course he knows.
+He knows it wasn't Billy Buck's fault, either, even though he lashes out at him too.
 He knows

 he's acting crazy, but sometimes acting crazy is the only way to release pain.